 - Looking for problem language.
 Go on related blogs, review sites, forums, and websites like reddit and Quora to discover how people are expressing their problems and desires.

 - Eavesdropping on social media conversations on Twitter, Facebook, LinkedIn, and elsewhere.
 Take note of what people are saying around your topic and some of the solutions they’ve tried.

 Because this research is passive, spend no more than 3 hours doing this.

 High-touch research involves talking to people, ideally face-to-face or voice-to-voice (on the phone, Skype, or Zoom).

 You may balk at the idea, but this interactive approach is valuable for several reasons.
-First, you’ll get practice talking to people, a skill that will serve you as you move forward in your course creation journey, but also in the other areas of your life.
+First, you’ll get practice talking to people — a skill that will serve you as you move forward in your course creation journey, and also in other areas of your life.

 You’ll also get much richer, more detailed information than you’d get from a survey or general web search.